Squidel/table-accordion/README.md

 # Table-Accordion

 A jquery library that transforms tables (primarily bootstrap tables) to accordions.
 The repo consists of the css and jquery file needed to convert tables to accordion, attempting to keep all table events (defined bootstrap events).
+This transformation is active only in mobile views (views loaded with mobile dimensions)

 ## Installation